Jane Fonda says she has cancer, is undergoing chemo - NewsBreak

 “I realize, and it’s painful, that I am privileged in this,” she said.
 “Almost every family in America has had to deal with cancer at one time or another and far too many don’t have access to the quality health care I am receiving and this is not right.
 We also need to be talking much more not just about cures but about causes so we can eliminate them.”

-The 84-year-old actress also said the diagnosis has taught her the importance of community.Florida woman claims $2.3M ‘prize of a lifetime’ from Florida Lottery
+The 84-year-old actress also said the diagnosis has taught her the importance of community.Groom taken to jail on wedding night, accused of punching guest

 “Of growing and deepening one’s community so that we are not alone,” she said.
 “And the cancer, along with my age — almost 85 — definitely teaches the importance of adapting to new realities.”